JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 *Some Reflections on the model selection process (@sec:3_5_ar0_x1_1 to @sec:3_7_ar2_x1_1):*

-The construction of the selection process via the exercise objectives, makes the selection process not a fair, comparable process, for a number of reasons:
+The construction of the selection process was a step by step increase in model complexity.

-1. The AIC, BIC are calculated on the training dataset, while the RMSE (without our adjustment) is calculated on the test dataset.
-This would make for a good approach, if the same metric was used, to verify how well the model behaves on different time-slices, basically how well the model generalises.
-Yet, this is not the case!
+The AIC, BIC are calculated on the training dataset, because we needed the log-likelihood.
+We basically test if AIC and BIC yield generalisable conclusions, hence, if our decision on model complexity paid of for the test dataset.
-2. two different prediction approaces are used (full OLS fit and step-wise)
-3. The burn-in for one-step or multi-step predictions is not considered.
-4. Too few options for models are considered, the residuals still show auto-regressive behaviour.

-We are comparing 2 different metrics (AIC, BIC together as information criteria) on 2 different time slices with 2 different prediction methods.
-If anything, it is not surprising to get different conclusions.
-Given the drawbacks, this is not a very solid model selection process, comparing apples with pears.
+Our addition of the Box-Ljung-Test, fostered the results and contributed to the decision of a more complex model.
+It would be interesting to see, when the tipping point arrives, where additional model complexity is not worth it anymore.
+In the Elbow plot @fig:3_7_aic_bic_model_comparison we could already see a decreasing gradient.

 #bibliography("report.bib")